-- Integrated development of all existing slums, notified or non-notified, i.e., development of infrastructure and housing in the slums/rehabilitation colonies for the slum dwellers/urban poor, including rental housing. - Development/improvement/maintenance of basic services to the urban poor, including water supply, sewerage, drainage, solid waste management, approach and internal road, street lighting. - ☐ The Creation of affordable housing stock, including rental housing with the provision of civic infrastructure and services, on ownership. - Encouraging Public Private Partnership by having pay and use toilets and educate the slum dwellers for keeping the environment clear hygienic.

-DPR SLNA SLMC MOHUPA CSMC Fund Project Implementation
+Integrated development of all existing slums, notified or non-notified, i.e., development of infrastructure and housing in the slums/rehabilitation colonies for the slum dwellers/urban poor, including rental housing.
+Development/improvement/maintenance of basic services to the urban poor, including water supply, sewerage, drainage, solid waste management, approach and internal road, street lighting.
+The Creation of affordable housing stock, including rental housing with the provision of civic infrastructure and services, on ownership. slm Encouraging Public Private Partnership by having pay and use toilets and educate the modwellers for keeping the environment clear hygienic.
+DPR saration SLNA SLMC MoHUPA CSMC Fund Project Implementation he in data is Ministry of Housing & Urban

-The recommendation of Housing & Urban Poverty Alleviation, Government of India.
+Poverty Alleviation, Government of India.

 The Nodal Department for West Bengal is Municipal Affairs Dept. (M.A.
 Department), Government of West Bengal.
-The state level Nodal Agency is State Urban Development Agency

-(SUDA) under M.A.
+The state level Nodal Agency is State Urban Development Agency (SUDA) under M.A.
 Department.
 State Urban Development Agency was set up in 1991 with a view to ensuring proper implementation and monitoring of the centrally assisted programmes for generating employment opportunities and alleviation of poverty throughout the State.
 SUDA is a Society registered under the West Bengal Societies Registration Act, 1961.